NYU Global Payment Card Policy

 - Initiate journal entries on expired budget or incorrectly debited chartfields

-- Manage and reconcile any personal transactions generated by the Cardholder
+- Identify and escalate any personal transactions generated by the Cardholder to initiate repayment to the University

-- Request additional MCCs via email to the Global Payment Card Program Manager
+- Request additional MCCs via the Card Administrator

-- Use NYU’s Payment Card in compliance with all NYU Policies and the signed Cardholder Agreement
+- Use NYU’s Payment Card in compliance with the signed Cardholder Agreement and all Related Policies listed in this Policy

-- Review transactions on the Bank’s online reconciliation system at least weekly
+- Review transactions on the GRAM system at least weekly

 - Modify chartfields as necessary